meghasfdc/JSL/README.md

 This is a Gradle based project.

-If you are using IntelliJ, you can use its clone repository functionality to up a working version.
+If you are using IntelliJ, you can use its clone repository functionality to setup a working version.
 Here are the steps:

 Within IntelliJ